JFWooten4/free-markets/group/stellar/interleaving-sdex/README.md

 The inspiration for this post came from the [FxDAO](https://youtu.be/ZT9o_cK3_O4?t=514) [community](https://discord.gg/t7PMNQVJV5).
 Last week, Soroban AMM developers [upgraded](https://stellar.expert/explorer/public/tx/aa38d1e4ea97228bed1010dfcfb9e4a1c95cf8427238e928e146e00a671dc04d) a contract running all the platform's liquidity pools.
 This stopped users from withdrawing their funds and placed all deposits at risk.[^bug]

-[^bug]: The actual bug this immediate, unanounced migration fixed allowed attackers to drain a pool's entire reward reserves.
+[^bug]: The immediate, unanounced migration fixed a bug that let attackers empty a pool's reward reserves.
 Luckily, nobody drained any deposited funds before @rahimklaber found the exploit.
-But the entire protocol deployed new routers, pool identifiers, and duplicate tokens.
+But the entire liquidity protocol had to deploy new routers, pool identifiers, and duplicate tokens.